danfuzz/samizdat/samex-naif/README.md

 checking, attempting to fail fast in the face of any errors but not to provide much in the way of meaningful messages.

-On the topic of "debugability", the code is written to be totally deterministic.
-For example, the addresses of structures are never used for things like "identity hashes", and the C stack is *not* scanned conservatively.
+On the topic of "debugability," the code is written to be totally deterministic.
+For example, the addresses of structures are never used for things like "identity hashes," and the C stack is *not* scanned conservatively.
 (The GC has a conservative aspect to it, but not due to confusion between ints and pointers.)